SumaKondapaneni/SeleniumTestNGFramework/README.md

 ### UI Test Selection and Design

-For the UI tests, I focused on the key actions that a typical user would perform on the Sauce Demo app — like logging in, adding items to the cart, checking out, and logging out.
-These are the features that matter most to users and have the biggest impact on the overall experience.
+For the UI tests, I focused on the core user workflows within the Sauce Demo application — such as logging in, adding items to the cart, proceeding to checkout, and logging out.
+These represent the most critical features from a user’s perspective and significantly impact the overall user experience.

-I prioritized these tests to make sure the most important parts of the app are working smoothly.
-To keep my code clean and easy to maintain, I used the Page Object Model (POM) pattern.
-This helps me organize the UI elements and interactions in one place, so if the app’s UI changes, updating the tests is much simpler.
+To ensure robustness, I prioritized these tests so that the most essential functionalities are verified first.
+The test design follows the Page Object Model (POM) pattern, which promotes clean, modular, and maintainable code by encapsulating UI elements and interactions in dedicated classes.
+This approach simplifies updates whenever the UI changes.

-I also set up dependencies between tests.
-For example, you can’t add something to your cart unless you’re logged in, so the “add to cart” test runs only after a successful login.
-Plus, I run tests across different browsers like Chrome, Firefox, and Edge to catch any browser-specific issues early.
+Additionally, I implemented test dependencies to reflect real-world usage flows.
+For example, the test that adds items to the cart depends on a successful login test, preventing false failures caused by unmet preconditions.
+Finally, cross-browser testing is incorporated with Chrome, Firefox, and Edge to identify and address browser-specific issues early in the development cycle.

 ### API Test Selection and Design

-On the API side, I focused on the core actions you’d typically perform with the Petstore API — creating pets, retrieving pet details, updating info, and deleting records.
-These cover the basic “CRUD” operations that form the backbone of most APIs.
+The API testing strategy focuses on validating the core CRUD operations of the Petstore API, specifically the creation, retrieval, update, and deletion of pet records.
+These operations constitute the fundamental interactions necessary to verify the API’s correctness and reliability.

-To make my tests reliable and repeatable, I generate pet IDs dynamically.
-This means tests don’t clash with each other or depend on hardcoded data, making them more robust and easier to run in any order.
+To promote test independence and ensure repeatability, pet IDs are generated dynamically during test execution.
+This methodology mitigates the risk of data collisions and eliminates reliance on hardcoded values, thereby enabling tests to be executed in any order and supporting parallel test runs.

-I also check not just that the API responds, but that it responds correctly — with the right data and the expected structure.
-I even test for error cases, like what happens if you try to get a pet that doesn’t exist, to make sure the API handles mistakes gracefully.
+Validation extends beyond verifying HTTP response status codes to include thorough assertions on response payloads, ensuring the returned data conforms to the expected schema and values.
+Furthermore, negative test cases, such as attempting to retrieve a non-existent pet, are incorporated to assess the API’s error handling and resilience under invalid or edge-case scenarios.

 ### Using TestNG to Organize Tests